christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 3.5.3 =
+* Fixed: bug when series order was not a whole number

 = 3.5.2 =
 * Fixed: Subtitles can now be 255 characters
 * Fixed: Compatible with earlier versions of PHP